List of commercial failures in video and arcade games: Conker's Bad Fur Day

 Conker's Bad Fur Day is a 3D platformer by Rare for the Nintendo 64.
 In it, the player controls Conker, a greedy, hard-drinking squirrel, through levels.
 While it is visually similar to Rare's previous games like Banjo-Kazooie and Donkey Kong 64, Conker's Bad Fur Day is aimed at mature audiences and features profanity, graphic violence, and off-color humor.
 The game was originally designed to be family-friendly, but was retooled after prerelease versions of the game were criticized for their similarities to Rare's previous games.
 Though receiving critical acclaim, Conker's Bad Fur Day performed well below expectations, with only 55,000 copies sold by April 2001.
 Numerous reasons have been cited for the game's perceived failure to connect with audiences, such as its high cost, advertisements exclusive to the older audience, and its release towards the end of the Nintendo 64's life cycle.
 Nintendo, which held a minority stake in Rare at the time, also did not actively promote the game.
-After Microsoft bought out Rare, it re-released the game on the Xbox as Conker: Live and Reloaded which included an online multiplayer component based on part of the original game.
+After Microsoft bought out Rare, it remade the game on the Xbox as Conker: Live and Reloaded which included an online multiplayer component based on part of the original game.

 Daikatana

-One of the more infamous failures in modern PC video games was Daikatana, which was drastically hyped due to creator John Romero's popular status as one of the key designers behind Doom.
-However, after being wrought with massive over-spending and serious delays, the game finally launched to incredibly poor critical reaction because of bugs, lackluster enemies, poor gameplay, and terrible production values, all of which were made worse by its heavy marketing campaign proclaiming it as the next "big thing" in first person shooters.
+One of the more infamous failures in PC video games was Daikatana, which was drastically hyped due to creator John Romero's popular status as one of the key designers behind Doom.
+However, after being wrought with massive over-spending and serious delays, the game finally launched to poor critical reaction because of bugs, lackluster enemies, poor gameplay and production values, all of which were made worse by its heavy marketing campaign proclaiming it as the next "big thing" in first person shooters.

 Dominion: Storm Over Gift 3

-The first title released by Ion Storm, Dominion was a real time strategy title similar to Command & Conquer and Warcraft, based as a spin-off to the G-Nome canon.
+The first title released by Ion Storm, Dominion is a real time strategy title similar to Command & Conquer and Warcraft, based as a spin-off to the G-Nome canon.
 The game was originally developed by 7th Level, but was purchased by Ion Storm for US$1.8 million.
 The project originally had a budget of US$50,000 and was scheduled to be finished in three months with two staff members.
 Due to mismanagement and Ion Storm's inexperience, the project took over a year, costing hundreds of thousands of dollars.
 Dominion was released in July 1998.
 It received bad reviews and sold poorly, falling far short of recouping its purchase price, let alone the cost of finishing it.
 The game divided employees working on Ion's marquee title, Daikatana, arguably leading to the walkout of several key development team members.
 It put a strain on Ion Storm's finances, leading the once well-funded startup to scramble for cash as Daikatana's development extended over several years.